· David Cruz · ABA Best Practices · 9 min read

 Behavior: Student engages in high-rate scripting throughout the day.

-• Easy to count?
-No, occurs almost continuously
+• Q2b: Can you count each instance? → No, occurs almost continuously

 Answer: Partial Interval.
 Use 15-second intervals.
 Mark any interval where scripting occurred.
 You accept overestimation because you’re conservative about improvement.